hacks-guide/Guide_Wii/_pages/en_US/str2hax.md

 ### Instructions

+#### Common issues

+If you get the normal User Agreements, your ISP blocks the use of custom DNS.
+Please [use another exploit](get-started).
+{: .notice--warning}

+If the HackMii Installer doesn't load after more than 2 minutes, or you receive an error like `Hanging.` or `ERROR! if_config (ret = ...)`, please restart your Wii and try again.
+{: .notice--warning}

+If you have installed a mod like CTGP Revolution or Project+, str2hax may load that instead.
+If it does, restart your Wii and try again without your SD card inserted.
+{: .notice--warning}

 #### Section I - Connecting

 This exploit requires you to set your DNS in order to connect to a server that contains the exploit.